paolij/GSEMOR-Metagenomics-Tutorial/README.md

    HPG already has Kraken databases availalbe for use so no need to download them.

    Let's write a script!

     ```bash
     nano kraken2.sh
     ```

-    You can copy this script and paste to your newly opened file.
+    You can copy this script and paste it to your newly opened file.
 To save your script do Ctrl + O.
     ```bash
     #!/bin/bash
     #SBATCH --job-name=KRAKEN2